nrlong/TinDog/README.md

 # TinDog

-Refactoring template front page for fake company.
+project dummy company to refresh html and css.

-updating with bootstrap 5.0
+updated with bootstrap 5.0